t-crest/patmos-llvm-project/lld/README-Patmos.md

 1. The order of Sections in Outputfiles for Patmos differs from Object-Files created with the currently used Gold-Linker.
 [tested with command readelf -e <FILE>]
-2. In the Testsuite for lld, the REQUIRES keyword is not working with patmos.
-3. Are Thunks needed by the Linker for Patmos ?
+2. Are Thunks needed by the Linker for Patmos ?
-4. Testing of Edge Cases (Value too large or too little) for relocation.

 ### Build